 Place an Object Where Your Release Point Should Be

-Really, anything that is roughly shoulder-height will be a great object to place just off to the side of your stride so you have something to aim for that is at the same place as your release point.
+Really, anything that is roughly shoulder-height will be a great object to place just off to the side of your stride.
+You just need something to aim for that is at the same place as your release point.

-Add a Small Weight in Your Glove for Balance Training
+Add a Small Weight in Your Glove For Balance Training

 A simple, two-pound weight in your glove can do wonders for you with the towel drill.
 The purpose of the small weight is not for any type of strength training, but to give you feedback when you are off-balance.